eddiecmurray/blog/_posts/2019-10-23-learn_about_how_spotify_changed_the_music_industry.md

 eye_catch: /blog/assets/img/spotify-4334152_1280.jpg
 ---

 Spotify is one of the most popular ways to listen to music.
 For $10 a month you can listen to any song on the platform or if you can put up with recurring ads you can listen to music for free.
 Spotify has revolutionized the way people listen to music and find new music.
-Stephen Dubner from the podcast [Freakanomics]( http://freakonomics.com/ ) interviews Spotiy's co-founder [Daniel Ek]( https://twitter.com/eldsjal) about how Spotify was started as well as the positive and negative impact it has had on the music industry.
+Stephen Dubner from the podcast [Freakanomics]( http://freakonomics.com/ ) interviews Spotiy's co-founder [Daniel Ek]( https://twitter.com/eldsjal) about how Spotify got started as well as the positive and negative impact it has had on the music industry.

 <!--more-->